Residential Life Offers Multiple Services for Academic Support.

-And it’s all provided to you at no additional charge — all these services are available to you as part of your residence hall fees.
+As a resident, you have access to tutoring, peer advising, and study spaces in the comfort of your home at no additional charge — all of these services are available to you as part of your residence hall fees.

 - Technical SupportStudents can contact Student Technology Services for technical support.
 Student Technology Consultants (STC) are ready to answer questions, provide technical support, and give computing advice free of charge.